 - Use of Computer: eligible to take test on computer with or without spell/grammar features.

-Please call the Learning Accommodations Center (ext.
+Please call the Center for Accessibility Resources & Services (ext.
 3654) if you have any questions.
 Thank you!